freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

    If the two addresses don't match, please do not submit to this organization yet.
 Instead, please `contact us <https://securedrop.org/report-an-error>`__ through the SecureDrop website, using Tor Browser.
-For additional security, you can use our .onion address in Tor:
+For additional security, you can use our onion address in Tor:

    ``sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion/report-an-error``

    We will update the directory entry if the information in it is incorrect.

-Once you have located the ".onion" address, copy it into the address bar in Tor Browser to visit the organization's SecureDrop.
+Once you have located the onion address, copy it into the address bar in Tor Browser to visit the organization's SecureDrop.

 .. _`SecureDrop Directory`: https://securedrop.org/directory